Jmwofford/babyDiv_WDI-curriculum/homework/javaScript/bootstrap-and-a-smarter-way.md

 - or [Pure](http://purecss.io/)-ify
 - or ????????-ify

-...something that you built earlier in the course.
+...something that you built earlier in the course or start a new project from scratch.
 If you don't want to overwrite your previous styling, you're welcome to work on a branch.
-Post a link to your Bootstrap-ified site on a Github repo to Schoology.
+Create a git repo for your Bootstrapped site and push it up to git.generealassemb.ly.
+Post a link to your Github repo to GA-Grader.

 ### A Smarter Way To Learn Javascript